explainers-by-googlers/cross-origin-storage/polyfill/README.md

    Acts as a secure intermediary for cross-origin file management, responding to `postMessage()` requests from client applications.

 1. **Polyfill library (`cos-polyfill.js`)**
-   Provides a `navigator.crossOriginStorage.*` API, exposing methods to request file handles, store files, and retrieve files.
+   Provides a `navigator.crossOriginStorage.*` API, exposing methods to request a file handle to store and retrieve files.

 1. **Utility Functions (`util.js`)**
    Includes helper functions like `getBlobHash()` to compute SHA-256 hashes for files.